 Common Triggers of PANS/PANDAS

-It's important to note that not all individuals who experience these infections will develop PANS/PANDAS, and there may be additional genetic or environmental factors at play that determine who is susceptible.
+It's important to note that not all individuals who experience these infections will develop PANS/PANDAS, and there may be additional genetic or environmental factors at play that determine who might become susceptible.
 Understanding these common triggers is essential for early recognition and intervention, as addressing the underlying infection and immune dysregulation can be key to managing PANS/PANDAS effectively.
 Additionally, ongoing research is shedding light on other potential triggers and contributing factors, further enhancing our understanding of these complex disorders.